Elianff/Elianff/README.md

 # My name is Eliana 👋
 ## she/her/hers
-### I’m currently a computer science major.
-I’m currently taking a Computer Science 101 class where I'm learning python.
-I would like to learn more about cybersecurity and game development.
+### I’m currently an undergraduate computer science major, learning about data structures and systems programming.
-### I like to play video games like Baldurs's Gate 3, Hades, Genshin (stockholm syndrome) and the random games I find on Steam and Itch.io
+### I like to play video games like Baldurs's Gate 3, Hades, Slay the Princess, Little Goody Two Shoes and the random games I find on Steam and Itch.io
-### On a blue moon, I like to read books and even write my own self indulgent stories.
+### On a blue moon, I like to read books and write stories.
+### I'm working on practicing Renpy and drawing my own sprites.
+My next goal is to learn Godot.

 <!--